 Keep Your Kids Busy

-Photography involves directing poses or facial expressions, but this can be challenging with your kids.
+Photography involves directing poses or facial expressions, which can be challenging for your kids.

 An effortless way is to urge your children to move.

 Hand them building blocks or writing toys to keep them busy.

 You can also engross them in an activity that sparks their interest and delight.

 This way, you can ensure your kids are happy and won’t mind their surroundings.

 You can choose manual or shutter priority mode for mothers who use DSLRs.

 Make sure to set the shutter speed to at least 1/250.